 (Leader encourages members to read to God.
 This may be awkward at first, as new things often are.
 As an alternative, Leader may encourage members to read, seeking the heart of the passage.
 Look at the Group Leader when finished.)

 "What version of the Bible do all of you have?
 Since we aren't all using the same version, we will read silently from Philippians 1:1-8.

 Comment: The agenda says to read this passage silently.
 BUT IF everyone is using the same version, you may ask someone to read audibly instead of reading silently.

 Here is the problem: When unfamiliar scripture is read audibly from one version, those using a different version will be trying to figure out where the reader is in the text instead of actually hearing the text.
 Then, when you go to the next step, they will still be trying to do the first step.
 Hence, after having missed the reading in 2a, they will then miss hearing you read the scripture to God in 2b.

 However, if they read Today's Scripture in their version, they will become familiar with the text.
-Then when you read the Contest Scripture to God in Step 2b, they will be able to follow, because they are familiar with the text and you will be changing the wording a little anyway as you read to God.
+Then when you read the Contest Scripture to God in Step 2b, they will be able to follow, because they are familiar with the text.

 2b) READ CONTEXT SCRIPTURE TO GOD

 "I will read the Context Scripture to God.
 The Context Scripture is Philippians 1:1-5.
 As I read I will change some of the words.
 For example, I may change the word "God" to "You".
 That is because I am reading His words to Him.
 I will also offer words of praise as I read God's words to God.